dod-iac/terraform-aws-sqs-queue/README.md

 Terraform 0.11 and 0.12 are not supported.

+## Known Issues

+AWS GovCloud does not yet support custom redrive allow policies as implemented by the `source_queues` variable.
+The default policy allows all queues in the account to use the dead-letter queue.

 ## License

 This project constitutes a work of the United States Government and is not subject to domestic copyright protection under 17 USC § 105.
 However, because the project utilizes code licensed from contributors and other third parties, it therefore is licensed under the MIT License.
 See LICENSE file for more information.